COVID-19 Updates: Taking steps to return to normal.

 Committees are made up of:

 For more information, contact the Workforce Adjustment Service Coordinator, Kris Rollheiser, by phone at 780-624-6128 or email at [email protected].

-Contact your local Workforce Consultant to arrange a referral with Alberta Community and Social Services or Service Canada.
+Contact your local Workforce Consultant to arrange a referral with Alberta Seniors, Community and Social Services or Service Canada.

-Alberta Community and Social Services can help affected employees find programs and information to transition to other opportunities as quickly as possible.
+We can help affected employees find programs and information to transition to other opportunities as quickly as possible.
 These services can help people:

-We work with the federal government who may offer presentations on their services, including Employment Insurance (rights, responsibilities, entitlements, and obligations).
+We work with the federal government who may offer presentations on their services, including Employment Insurance (rights, responsibilities, entitlements and obligations).

 The Government of Canada Work-Sharing Program may be another option to give employers an alternative to layoffs.